suryawanshishreyas/Hotel-Management-System/README.md

 ## Summary

 The Hotel Management System is a comprehensive tool for managing some aspects of hotel operations.
-It is built using React.js, a popular JavaScript library for building user interfaces, Tailwind CSS, a utility-first CSS framework, for consistent and visually pleasing design, and Zustand for state management.
+It is built using React.js, a popular JavaScript library for building user interfaces, Tailwind CSS, a utility-first CSS framework, for consistent and visually pleasing design, and Zustand for state management and system.

 ## Features